-- Distressed securities are the securities of issuers that are in financial distress or near bankruptcy, typically with a Standard & Poor's rating below CCC- (or an equivalent rating from another agency).
-Investments in distressed securities are very speculative and carry a significant risk of capital loss. - Contingent convertible bonds (so-called CoCo Bonds) are fixed-income securities with embedded options that financially benefit the issuer, by which a fixed-income security is converted into an equity when certain pre-determined conditions are met.
-Investments in contingent convertible bonds may be adversely impacted depending on the occurrence of specific security features or triggers, linked to regulatory capital minimums, and where the issuer's regulatory authorities express doubts regarding the creditworthiness of the issuer.
-In such adverse scenarios, the value of such securities could be written down temporarily or permanently and/or coupons cancelled or deferred in order to help the issuer to absorb losses (loss absorption risk).
-The value of CoCo Bonds could also be unpredictable in the event of such securities being converted into equities at a discounted share price as per pre-determined rules specific to each issue and disclosed in the issuer's prospectus (conversion risk).
+- Contingent convertible bonds (so-called CoCo Bonds) are fixed-income securities with embedded options, by which a fixed-income security is converted into an equity when certain pre-determined conditions are met.
+Investments in contingent convertible bonds are likely to be adversely impacted depending on the occurrence of specific security features or triggers, linked to regulatory capital minimums, and where the issuer's regulatory authorities declare doubts regarding the continued viability of the issuer as a going concern.
+In such adverse scenarios, the value of such securities could be written down temporarily or permanently and/or coupons cancelled or deferred in order to help the bank to absorb losses (loss absorption risk).
+The value of CoCos could also be unpredictable in the event of such securities being converted into equities at a discounted share price as per pre-determined rules specific to each issue and highlighted into the issue prospectus (conversion risk).
 If the securities are converted into equity following a conversion event, holders would become more subordinated as they become the holder of an equity investment versus holding a debt investment.
-Further risks of investing in CoCo Bonds are capital structure inversion risk, call extension risk and liquidity risk. - Investors are strongly advised to consult the General Part of the Prospectus for a more detailed description of the risks of investing in CoCo Bonds and distressed securities.
-In case of doubts, the investors are advised to consult their own financial, legal and/or tax consultant. - Liquidity risk refers to the inability of a Sub-Fund to sell a security or liquidate a position at its fair value.
-A common consequence of reduced liquidity of a security or position is an additional discount on the price to sell or liquidate a position that may lead to a wider bid-ask spread as compared to the bid-ask spread for more liquid securities.
-In addition, reduced liquidity may have an adverse impact on the ability of the Sub-Fund to meet redemption requests, or to meet liquidity needs in response to a specific economic event in a timely manner.
-Liquidity risk may increase in the context of derivative transactions where positions may need to be liquidated to post additional collateral to a counterparty e.g. to meet a margin call, following asset price movements.
-Such liquidity demands may arise regardless of whether a derivative is being used to increase exposure or to hedge risks. - Currency trading is highly speculative and is strongly dependent on the skills of the Investment Manager to correctly forecast the evolution of various currencies.
-If such forecasts in respect of the relevant currency pair prove to
+Further risks by investing in CoCo Bonds such securities are capital structure inversion risk, call extension risk and liquidity risk.
+The investors are strongly advised to consult the general part of the Prospectus for a more detailed description of the risks of investing in CoCo Bonds.
+In case of doubts, the investors are advised to consult their own financial, legal and/or tax consultant. - Investment in the alternative assets can be very speculative.
+Before investing in the sub-fund, the investors should consider that it cannot be ruled out that the recovered amount will be less than the amount originally invested or even that the investment will suffer a total loss.